 Phase 1 Environmental Site Assessment

-We provide Phase 1 Environmental Site Assessment services to: Commercial, Industrial, Real Estate, Agriculture, Mining, and the Upstream Oil and Gas industries throughout Alberta.
+We provide Environmental Site Assessment services to: Commercial, Industrial, Real Estate, Agriculture, Mining, and the Upstream Oil and Gas industries throughout Alberta.

-The role of an Environmental Site Assessment is to assist in reducing uncertainty about potential environmental liabilities and in making informed decisions about property transactions.
+The role of this assessment is to assist in reducing uncertainty about potential environmental liabilities and in making informed decisions about property transactions.
 Due diligence reports are also undertaken for a range of clients to provide a baseline of conditions before a development occurs.

 In mining and development clients gather baseline data to determine any potential site issues before they make decisions on a site or commence works.
 Reports are also undertaken for pre and post disturbance for environmental compliance.

-The four core components to phase one include the following.
+The four core components to a phase one assessment include the following.

 - Record Reviews: A thorough records review is undertaken which includes: county or city records, fire department records of spills, underground storage tank registrars, ERIS Report, aerial photographic interpretation, topographic and geological/soils mapping, well records, and evaluation and searches of other records where appropriate to reveal any former uses of the property could have caused environmental damage or site contamination.